phtrungit/dack_mhh/README.md

 ### `npm run server`

-Runs the server to connect app with database
+Run the server to connect app with database

 ### `npm test`